cv-library/cv-library.github.io/_posts/2014-11-06-introducing-toggle.md

 ---
+author: Katherine Spice
 layout: post
-title: "Introducing Toggle"
+title:  Introducing Toggle
-author: katherine
-tags:
 ---
 Long lived difficult to merge feature branches, features that behave differently on staging to production and risky deployments are all things that we at [CV-Library](http://www.cv-library.co.uk/) like to avoid :)

 In order to make life easier for ourselves, we wrote [Toggle](https://metacpan.org/pod/distribution/Toggle).